Forecasting with Feedback

 \end{enumerate}

-In their influential paper, \cite{romer:2000aa} use MZ regressions to test the rationality (unbiasedness) of GB forecasts, and find no evidence against it on a sample from 1965 to 1991.
-However, in a follow-up study \cite{capistran:2008aa} convincingly argues that the non-rejection of rationality by \emph{ibid.} is due to their overlooking a structural break in the data, where the bias changes sign.
-Using an extended sample, the top panel of Figure~\ref{fig:GB} visually confirms this fact.
-In particular, the figure shows the 40-quarter moving average of the errors associated with the 4-quarter-ahead GB inflation forecasts, where we use the latest revision of the GDP deflator as the measure of realized inflation.
-As it can be seen, persistent bias is a salient feature of GB forecasts.
-Furthermore, Figure \ref{fig:GB} shows that the sign of the bias has shifted again since the latter study.
+The left panel of Figure~\ref{fig:GB} visually illustrates fact (i).
+For a given quarter between 1980q1 and 2019q4, it shows the average error associated with the 4-quarter-ahead GB inflation forecasts over the preceding 40 quarters.
+Persistent but sign-changing bias is clearly a salient feature of GB forecasts, in line with the findings of other studies such as \cite{capistran:2008aa}.

-To our knowledge, stylized fact (ii) has not been documented in the literature in an explicit way.
-The middle panel of Figure~\ref{fig:GB} depicts the slope coefficient from a rolling-window MZ regression of realized inflation on the GB forecast over the sample period 1974:q2 through 2016:q4.
-The forecast horizon is 4 quarters and the window is 40 quarters long.
-Realized inflation is again taken to be the last revision.
+Regarding point (ii), the right panel of Figure~\ref{fig:GB} depicts the slope coefficient from a rolling-window MZ regression of realised inflation on the same forecast over the same period.
+(The window length is again 40 quarters.)
 The evolution of the slope coefficient is nothing less than striking.
-It hovers around one from the mid-1980s to the early 1990s and, after a temporary drop, it again returns to unity by the end of the decade.
-However, the relationship between forecast and realization shifts completely in the early 2000s.
+It hovers around one from the mid-1980s to the early 1990s and, after a temporary drop, it again returns to unity by the end of the latter decade.
+However, the relationship between forecast and realisation shifts completely in the early 2000s.